The Lost Squadron: Plot

 Von Furst sees that his wife still has strong feelings for Gibby.
 He sabotages the aircraft Gibby is to fly for a dangerous stunt, secretly applying acid to some control wires, not only out of jealousy but also to add to the realism of his film.
 However, Woody decides to do the stunt in Gibby's place.
 Red sees von Furst tampering with the wires and alerts Gibby.
 Gibby takes off in another aircraft and catches up to Woody, but cannot make himself understood over the roar of their engines.
 The cable breaks, and Woody crashes and is killed.

 Meanwhile, Red takes von Furst captive at gunpoint, promising to kill him if Woody dies.
 That night, after Woody's body is taken away, Gibby telephones the police to say that the accident he reported earlier may be a murder, but Red interrupts him.
 Gibby realizes Red has taken his gun and pursues him up the stairs to the office where Red has tied up von Furst.
 Gibby demands a written confession for the authorities.
 Von Furst knocks the lamp off the desk and tries to escape.
 In the struggle, Gibby drops the gun, and Red shoots and kills von Furst.

 When Detective Jettick shows up in answer to Gibby's interrupted call, the men hide the body.
 Sensing something wrong, Jettick searches the hangar and insists on knowing where von Furst is.
 As he nears the canvas hiding the body, a scream stops him.
 It is Pest, worried about Red, returned to the hangar and startled by a policeman.
 Jettick leaves, promising to return.
-Pest is terrified that Red has hurt von Hurst.
+Pest is terrified that Red has hurt von Furst.
 Gibby sends her away with Red.
 Meanwhile, Gibby gives Fritz messages for the lovers, and they load the corpse into a plane.
 Gibby deliberately crashes, killing himself and taking the blame for the crime.